BloomNeboh/Trevia/README.md

 ---

-## ✨ What We Offer
+## What We Offer
 - Curated travel experiences
-- 🌿 Tips for sustainable & mindful travel
+- Tips for sustainable & mindful travel
-- 🌍 A digital hub for adventure seekers everywhere
+- A digital hub for adventure seekers everywhere

+## Inspiration
+Trevia is more than travel it’s about creating stories, cherishing culture, and connecting with timeless beauty.

 ---

-## 🚀 Getting Started
-This site is built with **GitHub Pages** for fast, reliable hosting.

-**Deployment steps:**
-1. Go to **Repository → Settings → Pages**
-2. Select `main` branch and root folder (or `docs/`)
-3. Save → Your site goes live instantly 🎉

----

-## 📂 Project Structure
-- `index.html` → Main landing page
-- `assets/css/style.css` → Custom styles
-- `assets/img/logo.png` → Brand logo

----

-## 💡 Inspiration
-Trevia is more than travel — it’s about creating stories, cherishing culture, and connecting with timeless beauty.

----
-✨ _Made with love for travelers everywhere_ ✨
+ _Made with love for travelers everywhere_